-Like most women of my generation, I was taught from birth that I could do anything I wanted to do and become anyone I wanted to become.
-Some of my earliest memories involve my parents reminding me, in almost reverent tones, that if I studied hard and did well in school I could grow up to be a doctor or a scientist or the first female President of the United States.
+Like most women of my generation, I was taught from early childhood I could do anything I wanted to do and become anyone I wanted to become.
+Some of my earliest memories involve my parents telling me, in almost reverent tones, that if I studied hard and did well in school I could grow up to be a doctor or a scientist or the first female President of the United States.

-To be honest you, all I really wanted to be was a princess (a queen actually).
-The notion of transforming the world entered my four-year-old thinking.
+To be honest, the notion of transforming the world never entered my childhood thinking.

 Girls were not the only ones in the seventies and eighties encouraged to dream big about life; boys and girls alike were encouraged to think big about their futures.
 We were often reminded by parents and teachers that we could change the world if we were willing to work hard and dream big for our futures.